Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/4 Usage Rights and Licenses/03_Commercialisation-Assessments-in-EU-Projects.md

 ## Learning Objectives

-- **Learning Objective 1 (LO1):** Recognise the formale requirements for when to perform a commercialisation assessment within the context of an EU-funded project.
+- **Learning Objective 1 (LO1):** Recognise the formal requirements for when to perform a commercialisation assessment within the context of an EU-funded project.

 ## Total Module Duration